-The children take part in structured PE lessons both in the hall and outside, on PE days, children come to school dressed in their PE kit (see details in the school booklet).
+The children take part in structured PE lessons both in the hall and outside, they will need to change into their PE kit for this.
+We ask parents to send in the child's named PE kit (see details in School Booklet).
+They will also take part in KS1 Sports Day in the summer term.